rhtconsulting/tssc-disconnected-installer/README.md

 1. Outside, the disconnected environment, use the installer to create an installer package while connected to the internet.
 This downloads all required binaries and creates an archive.
 2. Manually copy the archive into the disconnected environment.
 3. Expand the archive
-4. Run the included install script.
+4. Run the setup scripts.

 # Pre-reqs